sestoft/C5/README.md

 However, it contains functionality and a regularity of design that considerably exceeds that of the standard libraries for those languages.

-## Why yet another generic collection library
+## Why yet another generic collection library?
 There are already other generic collection libraries for C#/CLI, including the System.Collections.Generic namespace introduced with .NET 2.0 and Wintellect's Power Collections for .NET by Peter Golde (http://powercollections.codeplex.com/).